QuantEcon/lecture-python-intro/lectures/inequality.md

 From this plot we can observe that the USA has a higher Gini coefficient (i.e. higher income inequality) when compared to the UK and Norway.

-Norway has the lowest Gini coefficient over the three economies from the year 2003, and it is consistently substantially lower than the USA.
+Norway has the lowest Gini coefficient over the three economies it is substantially lower than the US.

 ### Gini Coefficient and GDP per capita (over time)